 Share a passion, go out more, spend more time together, whenever your chronically ill partner has a flare-up free day.

 For me and my wife, that’s dancing.
 Before M got ill, we danced together professionally.
-We used to teach, perform, organize dance events.
+We used to teach, perform, and organize dance events.

 When my wife was diagnosed with stage IV deep infiltrating endometriosis, and later on with fibromyalgia disorder, she was unable to dance.

-We both took a break from dancing, but after 3 years gradually went back to dance, whenever M had a good day.
+We both took a break from dancing, but after 3 years gradually went back to dancing, whenever M had a good day.
 Today we dance on a weekly basis.
 Doing something we both love brings us closer.

 If you don’t share a passion, you can always go into nature, have a walk in the woods, and do the little things most people take for granted.

 Prepare a romantic dinner, and you’ll realize, how it will help your partner emotionally, and even physically.
 It’s going to lift your partner’s spirit.